Atiyah-Segal theorem for Deligne-Mumford stacks and applications: Introduction

 We end the description of our main results with few comments on their comparison with the Riemann-Roch theorems for stacks that are available in the literature.
-In \cite{Joshua-1} and \cite{Joshua-2}, Joshua proved a version of Grothendieck-Riemann-Roch theorem.
+A Riemann-Roch theorem in the equivariant setting was first established by K{\"o}ck \cite{Kock}, where the target of the Riemann-Roch map is the completion of the equivariant $K$-theory with respect to its $\gamma$-filtration.
+In \cite{Joshua-1} and \cite{Joshua-2}, Joshua proved a version of Grothendieck-Riemann-Roch theorem for stacks.
 In his results, the target of the Riemann-Roch map is a version of abstractly defined Bousfield localized topological $K$-theory of the underlying stack.
 In particular, his Riemann-Roch map is not an isomorphism.
+An equivariant Riemann-Roch connecting equivariant algebraic and topological $K$-theory was also studied by Thomason \cite{TO2}.
 In \cite{Toen}, Toen proved a version of the Grothendieck Riemann-Roch theorem for quotient Deligne-Mumford stacks with quasi-projective coarse moduli space.
 In Toen's Riemann-Roch theorem, the target of the Riemann-Roch map is a generalized cohomology theory with coefficients in the sheaves of representations such as, the {\'e}tale and de Rham hypercohomology.
 In particular, the Riemann-Roch map is not an isomorphism in this case too.
 To authors' knowledge, a Riemann-Roch theorem connecting the $K$-theory of stacks with Chow groups first appeared in the work of Edidin and Graham \cite{EG2}.
 Our results provide the most general version of the Riemann-Roch theorem of Edidin and Graham.